Sunday, July 23, 2017

 There are some veggies that the temps are too high to germinate in our Zone 6, like lettuce.
 These you will have to start inside or on the cool side of the house in the shade.

-August is the month for the rest of the greens (arugula, corn salad, lettuce, miner’s lettuce, spinach, mustard, endive), kohlrabi, onions, scallions, cabbage plants, radishes, and turnips.
+The rest of the greens (arugula, corn salad, lettuce, miner’s lettuce, spinach, mustard, endive), kohlrabi, onions, snap peas, scallions, cabbage plants, radishes, and turnips.
 Peas and Fava beans can be planted in August for spring harvests in Zone 6 or higher.

-If you don’t want to start seeds, big box stores, local nurseries and even mail order nurseries have begun to have fall planting veggies so you can wait until late August, early September to get transplants and still get them in on time for fall and winter harvests.
+If you don’t want to start seeds, some big box stores and local nurseries have begun to have fall planting veggies.
+If none in your area do, there are many mail order seed companies that carry fall bedding plants.
+Late August, early September is the best time to get transplants into the garden for fall and winter harvests.

 With cover, the following will allow you to harvest all winter: arugula, beets, chicory, corn salad, lettuce, mustard greens, parsley root, radicchio, radishes, spinach, and swiss chard.